Unlocking the Secrets in Your Soil - an introduction to Soil Health*

 Tuesday September 11th, 2018 at 7pm

-“Unlock the Secrets in Your Soil: An introduction to Soil Health”, Cory Owens, NRCS, State Soil Scientist and Soil Health Coordinator
+With Cory Owens, Natural Resources Conservation Service, State Soil Scientist and Soil Health Coordinator

 Soil is a living and life-giving natural resource.
-Protecting this valuable resource is of vital importance and as gardeners we each can do our part.
-Join us, as Cory Owens with the National Resource Conservation Service, gives us a better understanding of the soil food web and practical approaches to implementing the principles of Soil Health.
+Protecting this valuable resource is of vital importance, and, as gardeners, we each can do our part.
+Join us, as Cory Owens with the National Resource Conservation Service (NRCS), gives us a better understanding of the soil food web and practical approaches to implementing the principles of Soil Health.

 Email a “Sign me up” message to receive Demo Garden updates at DemoGardenNews@gmail.com.
 We look forward to seeing you!